AI-Powered Database Migrations with Bani's MCP Server

 With the MCP server configured, you can drive an entire migration through conversation.
 Here is a typical workflow:

-The agent calls inspect_source, which reads the database schema and returns a structured representation of all tables, columns, types, indexes, and constraints.
-The agent then presents this information in a readable format.
+The agent calls bani_schema_inspect with the connection name.
+It returns all tables, columns, types, indexes, and foreign keys.
+The agent presents this in a readable format.

-You tell the agent: “Generate a migration configuration for all tables.”
+You tell the agent: “Generate a migration from production-mysql to staging-pg for all tables.”

-The agent calls generate_bdl, which produces a complete BDL configuration file based on the source and target schemas.
+The agent calls bani_generate_bdl, which produces a complete BDL configuration based on the source and target connection details.
 The agent shows you the configuration and explains the type mappings it chose.

 Step 4: Review and refine